With roots in ancient practices, yoga has become a recognized form of complementary treatment in mental health care.

 And the best part?
 Yoga is for everybody, and every body.
 You don’t need to be flexible, and you can do it on your own, with a yoga teacher online, or even through yoga classes.

 With better self-care and all the mental health benefits of yoga, you should see a huge improvement in your quality of life.
-If you’d like to know how you can access yoga through our recovery programs, get in touch.
+If you’d like to know how you can access the benefits of yoga through our recovery programs, get in touch.

 Sources